artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 * If the CSV contains *multiple* rows pointing at a description that already has a digital object, then new stub child descriptions will be created below the target, and digital objects will be attached there.
-If child descripitons already exist, they will be ignored (meaning, running the task more than once will result in duplicate child descriptions).
+If child descriptions already exist, they will be ignored (meaning, running the task more than once will result in duplicate child descriptions).
 * Note that the ``--attach-only`` and ``--replace`` options change the above default behaviors when multiple rows point to one description.
 Read the